 Grinding of the teeth, also known as bruxism, is a serious condition from which nearly ten percent of Americans suffer.
 It’s a mechanical reflex that often happens during slumber.
 Unfortunately, most people don’t recall grinding their teeth when they awaken.

 This makes it difficult to catch the condition before serious damage occurs.
 Some people notice soreness in their jaw, shoulder and neck pain, or even headaches.
 Others aren’t so lucky and don’t feel any pain until a professional notices they have developed cracked teeth, receding gums, and jaw problems.

 Drs.
-Osman Swedeh, and Chris Stenzel and our team hope to prevent teeth grinding before serious health concerns arise.
+Osman Swedeh, Chris Stenzel, Dan Schafer, Jeff Campbell, Chad Hanson, Brian Burmeister, Bob Kess, Jon Fabian and our team hope to prevent teeth grinding before serious health concerns arise.
 Let’s go over the reasons for grinding as well as preventive tips to help you feel better fast.